jpsi-0895/core/doc/datatype.md

 - Boolean

 They are used to work with objects in situations where primitives are not allowed, such as in collections like `ArrayList` or `HashMap`.
 They also provide utility methods for converting between different types.

+## What is autoboxing and unboxing?

+- `Autoboxing`: The automatic conversion that the Java compiler makes between primitive types and their corresponding wrapper classes.
+For example, converting int to Integer automatically when you add an int to a collection that requires Integer.

+- `Unboxing`: The reverse process of autoboxing, where an `Integer` object is automatically converted to an `int`.